Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-List and briefly explain the phases of the Software Development Life Cycle:
+**List and briefly explain the phases of the Software Development Life Cycle**

 The Software Development Life Cycle (SDLC) is a structured process that guides the development of high-quality software.
 It consists of several key phases: